zawmh96/Terraform-Labs/Lab 1/README.md

 ![image](https://github.com/user-attachments/assets/d9208737-1a20-4c46-8846-3fc7fa936c52)

-### Step 9: Validate the state lock for preventing any concurrent operations
+### Step 10: Validate the concurrent operation at the same time(After adding DynamoDB)

-Make a change in length from 10 to 20 and apply the configuration from one terminal.
+Make a change in length terraform local code and apply the configuration from one terminal.
 While runing in the terminal, make another change and apply it at another terminal.

-You will not able to apply in second terminal as the state is in lock.
+You will NOT able to apply in second terminal as the state is in lock.

 ![image](https://github.com/user-attachments/assets/889a50ba-6d64-4ee2-a5ca-0e113360da47)